-- a.
-Begin by checking the voltage switches to verify their settings against the specifications of the batteries. - b.
+- Begin by checking the voltage switches to verify their settings against the specifications of the batteries. - b.
 Next, remove the small cover on the front of the charger and make sure all of the binding post nuts are tight.
 Also check the jumper tap configuration for the AC voltage used. - c.
 Check the fuses to make sure they have not blown. - d.
-Check the circuit breaker to see if it has opened and push it in to reset it, if necessary. - e.
-Check the polarity between DC output and the battery and make sure their connections are tight. - If the steps above do not solve the problem, contact your local NRS service agent.
+Check the circuit breaker to see if it has opened and push it in to reset it if necessary. - e.
+Check the polarity between the DC output and the battery and make sure their connections are tight. - f.
+If the steps above do not solve the problem, contact your local NRS service agent at 1-800-357-3572.